caddyserver/website/src/docs/markdown/download.md

 ## Static binaries

-You can **[download Caddy from GitHub](https://github.com/caddyserver/caddy/releases)**, where new releases are immediately published.
+You can **[download Caddy from GitHub](https://github.com/caddyserver/caddy/releases)**, where new releases are immediately published, and place it in your PATH.

 Using `curl`: